TypeStrong/typedoc/contributing.md

 #### Building

-To compile the TypeDoc source, run `npm grunt`.
+To compile the TypeDoc source, run `npm run grunt`.
 This will start the TypeScript compiler and output the compiled JavaScript to the `dist` folder.
-If you want to build and test in one step, run `npm build`.
+If you want to build and test in one step, run `npm run build`.

 #### Testing

 TypeDoc includes an extensive set of tests that describe its output.
 To validate any changes you have made, build the project and then run `npm test`.
-Alternatively, to rebuild with your changes and then immediately test, run `npm build`.
+Alternatively, to rebuild with your changes and then immediately test, run `npm run build`.

 If you have changed the TypeDoc output, it will cause tests to fail.
 Once you have validated that the introduced changes were intended, run `npm run grunt -- update-specs` to update the spec files for the new output.